AymanMak1/AymanMak1/Readme.md

 # Hi there, I'm Ayman Makhoukhi 👋

-## I'm a MSc Computer Science Student, FullStack Developer and UI/UX Designer
+## I'm a MSc Computer Science Student, Software Engineer at Nokia

-- 🌱 I’m currently coding in Vue 3
+- 🌱 I’m currently coding in Next JS and Solidity
 - 👯 Thirsty for learning more about the CS industry
 - 🥅 Goals: MSc Degree and Working with clients
 - ⚡ Fun fact: Looking forward to become a business owner in the forthcoming years.